South Asia: Protecting and promoting freedom of religion or belief

 Minorities: Christians, Hindus, Buddhists, Sunni or Shi’a Muslims, Ahmadis and Baha’is

-This project aims to protect and promote freedom of religion or belief by supporting human rights defenders in Pakistan, Bangladesh, India and Sri Lanka.
+This project aimed at protecting and promoting freedom of religion or belief by supporting human rights defenders in Pakistan, Bangladesh, India and Sri Lanka.

-We will support these human rights defenders to monitor and document violations of religious freedom and to advocate for religious tolerance with key national and international decision-makers, for example at the United Nations level.
+We supported these human rights defenders to monitor and document violations of religious freedom and to advocate for religious tolerance with key national and international decision-makers, for example at the United Nations level.